Brafferton (building): History

 Boyle monies were reinvested in the College following the Revolution, but discontinued after 1784, partially as a result of a lengthy court case involving the trustees of the Boyle Charity and the College of William & Mary.
 After the College lost the chancery case, the Indian school was abandoned, and the Boyle money was redirecting to the Caribbean, and still later, to Canada.

 The Brafferton was damaged during the American Civil War and the College spent $3,000 for repairs.
 Throughout the years, the building served as a residence for professors, a dormitory for students, an armory for the Wise Light Infantry, and an alumni office.
 Additionally, it has temporarily housed other offices, fine arts classes, and even the Music Department for a short period of time.

+The building was first refurbished in 1930-31 during the restoration of Colonial Williamsburg.

 Since 1985, the Brafferton has housed the offices of the president and the provost of the College.
 At the request of the Governor's advisory Council on Indians, a state historical marker was erected on the Brafferton grounds in 2005.

-The building was first refurbished in 1930-31 during the restoration of Colonial Williamsburg.
-It received additional renovation in 2010–13, a period in which the College of William & Mary established the Brafferton Legacy Group in conjunction with alumni from the school's tribal descendant communities, the Department of Anthropology, the College's American Indian Resource Center, Colonial Williamsburg's (CW) Department of Archaeology, and CW's American Indian Initiative.
+Brafferton underwent a restoration in 2010–13, during which time the College of William & Mary established the Brafferton Legacy Group in conjunction with alumni from the school's tribal descendant communities, the Department of Anthropology, the College's American Indian Resource Center, Colonial Williamsburg's (CW) Department of Archaeology, and CW's American Indian Initiative.
+During the 2013 renovations, the building's 1930s Ludowici roof tiles were replaced with new ones.
+The tiles were designed to replicate the appearance of historic wood shingles but last for a longer duration.

 The College and CW hosted a ground blessing for the start of archaeological investigations at the Indian school, and several Pamunkey tribal members worked on the 2011-12 excavations.
 The building was rededicated in 2013 with opening remarks in the Cherokee language and honor songs, alongside greetings from the President of William & Mary and College Provost.